 Because Pho is a soup that is made in just about every Vietnamese household, there are rarely two bowls that turn out the same as someone else’s.
 There are secret family ingredients that are added in varying amounts, or a subtle changes and adjustments, leading to what is very similar, but never quite the same.

 Our Global Gourmet recipe series is designed to bring the foods we loved while traveling into our own kitchens and onto our own dinner tables.

 » Check out Vietnamese Food: 45 Traditional Dishes to Look for in Vietnam.

-In Vietname, Pho is a staple of the diet – it’s a true classic.
+In Vietnam, Pho is a staple of the diet – it’s a true classic.
 Even if you’ve never been to Vietnam, you’ve likely tried Pho at a Vietnamese restaurant.
-While there are so many fantastic Vietnamese, I’m always drawn to order a big bowl of pho, because of how delicious and comforting it is.
+While there are so many fantastic Vietnamese dishes, I’m always drawn to order a big bowl of Pho, because of how delicious and comforting it is.

 How to Make a Vietnamese Pho

 When I say that there is a lot of care and time that goes into making pho, I meant it.
 It involves buying high-quality beef bones, cleaning them thoroughly and then parboiling them to remove the sediments and film that come off while cooking.

 You should then plan to simmer the bones in water, with a tablespoon of vinegar, and a pinch of salt, for something like 3-4 hours.
 You need to be careful to skim off all the residue that comes off the bones, so you end up with a clear soup.
 Never boil the bones!
 This is how you get the most flavorful broth, with that silky texture.

 If you have time for this method, I highly recommend it because it will give you the absolutely best final product.
 But not everyone has hours to simmer bones – or even the ability to get good-quality bones to make a bone broth at home.